 How Much Should I Pay for a Website?

 TRY NOT TO THINK OF IT AS ‘HOW MUCH SHOULD I PAY FOR A WEBSITE?’
-AND TRY ‘HOW IS A WEBSITE PRICED?’.
+AND TRY ‘HOW MUCH IS A GOOD WEBSITE WORTH?’.

-Well both are fair questions!
-There’s a ton of reasons today that you might want a website, and unless you’re an industry leader or million playboy you probably are working on a budget.
-In this article we’re going to talk about how we price our websites and what you should be expecting to invest.
+Well, both are fair questions!
+There’s a ton of reasons today that you might want a website, and unless you’re an industry leader or millionaire playboy you probably are working on a budget.
+In this article, we’re going to talk about how we price our websites and what you should be expecting to invest into your new site.

 Let’s get the first preconception out of the way, that you’re paying for a website.
 You’re not.
-You’re paying for our time and our experience to build you the website you want.
+You’re paying for our time and our experience to design and build you the best version of the website you want.
 This is a key factor when deciding on a digital marketing company.

 We look at what you‘re aiming to accomplish with your site.
 Here are some things we’ll likely review with you right away.

-WHAT IS YOUR SHORT VS LONG TERM GOALS WITH THE SITE?
+WHAT ARE YOUR SHORT VS LONG TERM GOALS WITH THE SITE?

 Every site is different.
 Are you building a personal blog to share stories and photos?
-Are you building an eCommerce or service platform that requires a user base and/or client retention strategies built in?
+Are you building an eCommerce or service platform that requires a user base and/or client retention strategies built-in?
 Is your blog visited by millions of people?
-Does it require advanced features, contributor structures and advanced security?
+Does it require advanced features, contributor structures, and advanced security or more robust hosting?

 WHAT IS THE SITE GOING TO DO?

 It’s better to invest more time right off the bat on user experience, user flow, and user interface.
 The more of these choices we can nail down at the beginning the more smooth and effective the site build will be.
 Ideally, we want to know exactly the pages and functionality of the site in full before we even start to build.
 Otherwise even what you might consider a simple addition or request could involve an additional and even substantial investment.
 Which brings us to the second point.